IBM/Ionic-MFP-App/README.md

 $
 ```

-* Distrubute `myward.apk` by uploading to Google Play Store or to your company's internal App store.
+* Distribute `myward.apk` by uploading to Google Play Store or to your company's internal App store.

 # Troubleshooting